Looking to take a trip to the Emerald Isle, but not sure where to start? This itinerary has lots of great tips for how to spend a week in Ireland!

 - Step back in time with a visit to Crumlin Road Gaol.
 Dating from the mid-19th century, this prison was home to a number of notable prisoners and played an important role in Northern Ireland’s history.
 Ghost tours are also available, if that’s your thing.

 - Take a walk through the Cathedral Quarter, which is full of fun bars, restaurants, artist studios, and more.
-There is also plenty of street art to adorn your Instagram feed.
+There is also plenty of street art.

 - Still looking for inspiration?
 Check out this great post from Riana over at Teaspoon of Adventure about how to spend 24 hours in Belfast!

 - Although we started in Belfast and ended in Dublin, it’s usually easier and less expensive to fly into and out of a single airport.
 We chose Dublin, but the two cities are so close that you can easily price compare.

 - Renting a car in Ireland can be more complicated, and in some cases more expensive, than in other countries.
 Part of the problem lies in the insurance requirements.
 The vast majority of Irish rental cars are returned with some degree of damage, mostly thanks to all those picturesque narrow, winding roads.
 Thus, extra CDW insurance is mandatory.
 This article does a great job explaining everything you need to know about these insurance requirements as well as other tips for renting a car in Ireland.

 - If you choose to drive yourself on your Irish vacation, rent the smallest car that can comfortably fit you and your luggage.